Teach with Code.X

 Requirements

-• Academic or industry experience in STEM (Science, Technology, Engineering, and Mathematics) and/or Design/Psychology
+• For Computer Science and Design courses: academic or industry experience in STEM (Science, Technology, Engineering, and Mathematics) and/or Design/Psychology

 • Recent graduate and current employee at a tech company, as a Software Engineer, Product Designer, Product Manager, or similar

-• Ability to commit full-time for the full duration of your chosen programs, including additional travel time to/from your host country, with no additional intensive time commitments
+• Ability to commit full-time (in-person programs) or part-time (remote programs) for the full duration of your chosen programs, including additional travel time to/from your host country, if applicable, with no additional intensive time commitments

-• Able to teach daily and complete strenuous travel for the duration of the program, including long flights, train rides, bus rides, and car rides
+• In-person programs only: able to teach daily and complete strenuous travel for the duration of the program, including long flights, train rides, bus rides, and car rides

-• Valid passport, not expiring within 6 months of the start of the program; each program has different passport requirements
+• In-person programs only: valid passport, not expiring within 6 months of the start of the program; each program has different passport requirements

 Nice-to-haves